shopsys/monorepo-tools/project-base/README.md

 * Password: `admin123`

 ## Contributing
+Shopsys Framework is decoupled into many packages, but all sources, pull requests and issues are maintained in one repository - [`shopsys/shopsys`](https://github.com/shopsys/shopsys).
+That is the only place where to [contribute](CONTRIBUTING.md) when you have any feedback for us.
 You can take part in making Shopsys Framework better.
-See [Contributing guide](CONTRIBUTING.md) for details.

 ## Need help
 * [Docker troubleshooting](docs/docker/docker-troubleshooting.md)